Top 10 largest national parks in India

 • There are a total of 106 National Parks in India.

-• National Parks cover an area of 44,403 sq km which is 1.35 % of the total geographical area of India.
+• National Parks in India cover an area of 44,403 sq km which is 1.35% of the total geographical area of India.

-• Madhya Pradesh has the most number of National Parks followed by the Andaman and Nicobar islands.
-There are 10 National Parks in MP and 9 National Parks in Andaman and Nicobar islands.
+• Madhya Pradesh has the highest number of National Parks.
+There are 11 National Parks in Madhya Pradesh.

 Read more